FAQ / How It Works

 Key columns

-• Decision: Which side (Over or Under) the model prefers.
+• Decision: Which side (Over or Under) the model leans toward.

-• Win Probability: The estimated chance that this pick (Over or Under) wins, based on all models combined.
+• Win Probability: The estimated chance that this outcome (Over or Under) occurs, based on all models combined.

-• Edge (%): The difference between the model’s win probability and the implied probability from the line.
+• Edge (%): The difference between the model probability and the implied probability from the line.

 • Confidence Score: A reliability score based on model agreement, data volume, and recent player performance.